mtpontes/winget-list-handler/README.md

 Winget tool and has no direct relation to the application, however, this solution is based on the Winget tool and relies on it being properly configured to work.

-#### 2️⃣ Generate reports before formatting
+### 2️⃣ Generate reports before system reinstallation

-Before formatting, run the application report generation.
+Before before system reinstallation, run the application report generation.
 These reports are necessary for the solution to install the current applications on the machine.
 In addition, it also provides a report with the list of applications that will not be installed by the solution, serving as a guideline for which apps you will need to install manually.

 Run the command to generate the reference files for the installed applications: